pauldambra/blog_source/_posts/2024-01-01-year-notes.md

 - more time with my family (screens off, not watching telly)
 - solidify my transactional Italian, figure out how to head towards conversational Italian
-- train at the gym at least twice a week every week
+- train at the gym at least twice a week every week (and lose weight)
 - visit Italy at least twice